Markets in Paris 2026: Food Markets, Flea Markets and Opening Days (The Complete Guide)

 Address: Rue de Bretagne 39 (3rd arrondissement).

-שעות פתיחה: Tuesday-Saturday 08:30 AM-20:30 PM (Thursday until 21:30 PM), Sunday 08:30 AM-17:00 PM.
-Closed on Monday.
+שעות פתיחה: Tuesday-Saturday 08:30 AM-20:30 PM, Sunday 08:30 AM-17:00 PM.
+Closed on Mondays.

 The oldest covered market in Paris is located in the 3rd arrondissement.
-It was founded in 1628 and is named after a nearby orphanage, whose children wore red clothes.
-In the 80s, the municipality decided to close the market, but in light of public protest, it was reopened and is now a paradise for lovers of prepared food (street food).
-You will find excellent stalls here serving Moroccan, Lebanese, Japanese, Italian and of course French food, close to the charming streets of theMarais.
+It was founded in 1615 by order of Louis XIII and is named after a nearby orphanage, whose children wore red clothes.
+In the 90s, the city decided to close the market, but in light of a strong community protest, it was reopened, renovated, and is now a paradise for lovers of prepared food (street food) and informal lunches.
+You will find excellent stalls here serving Moroccan, Lebanese, Japanese, Italian and, of course, French food, where everyone sits at communal wooden tables in the heart of the market.

 Bastille Market (Marché Bastille)